expresspigeon/blog/src/content/kb/content/README.md

 # Paragraph

-To make a paragapf, just type an extra  line:

-"The quick brown fox jumps over the lazy dog" is an English-language pangram—a phrase that contains all of the letters of the alphabet.
-It is commonly used for touch-typing practice.

-It is also used to test typewriters and computer keyboards, show fonts, and other applications involving all of the letters in the English alphabet.
-Owing to its brevity and coherence, it has become widely known.

-What to type:

 ```
 "The quick brown fox jumps over the lazy dog" is an English-language pangram—a phrase that contains all
 of the letters of the alphabet.
 It is commonly used for touch-typing practice.